-Name: Qualifications: Experience: Special responsibilities: Michael A Aicher BSc, MBA Mr. Aicher has over 30 years of industry experience and was CEO and founder of National Genetics Institute (NGI) which was acquired by Laboratory Corporation of America, Inc. (LabCorp) in 2000.
+Experience: Mr. Aicher has over 30 years of industry experience and was CEO and founder of National Genetics Institute (NGI) which was acquired by Laboratory Corporation of America, Inc. (LabCorp) in 2000.
 Mr. Aicher led LabCorp's Esoteric Business Units, which generated more than \$1 billion in annual revenue.
 Prior to NGI, Mr. Aicher served in a number of executive leadership roles at Central Diagnostics Laboratory.
 He currently serves as a director on boards of Alveo Technologies and Fabric Genomics.
 He is certified by the University of California at Berkeley as a Global Biotechnology Executive and is a recipient of Ernst & Young's "Entrepreneur of the Year" award for emerging technologies.
-Mr. Aicher received a BS in Business Administration from the University of Redlands and an MBA in Economics from Columbus University.
-Executive Director - US Operations Directorships of other listed companies: Nil Interests in shares and options: 645,785 ordinary shares Company Secretary Name: Peter Manley Experience: Peter Manley was appointed Company Secretary of Genetic Signatures in March 2019.
+Mr. Aicher received a BS in Business Administration from the University of Redlands and an MBA in

+Economics from Columbus University.

+Special responsibilities: Executive Director - US Operations

+Interests in shares and options: 645,785 ordinary shares

+Company Secretary

+Name: Peter Manley

+Experience: Peter Manley was appointed Company Secretary of Genetic

+Signatures in March 2019.
 Peter is an experienced company secretary who also holds the position of Chief Financial Officer.
-Previous roles include CFO & Company Secretary for listed life sciences companies AtCor Medical Holdings Limited (now Cardiex Ltd) and Sirtex Medical Ltd.
+Previous roles include CFO & Company Secretary for listed life sciences companies AtCor Medical Holdings Limited (now Cardiex Ltd) and Sirtex Medical